Global Youth Institute - California Delegates

 HOW TO PARTICIPATE

-Accommodation, meal and program expenses at the three-day event (Thursday morning through Saturday afternoon) are provided by the World Food Prize Foundation for participating student delegates and their teacher mentors.
-However, both student and teacher participants must organize and fund their own transportation to and from the event in Iowa, as well as their lodging Wednesday evening prior to the start of the institute.
+Accommodation, meal and program expenses at the three-day event (Thursday morning through Saturday afternoon) and accommodations Wednesday night are provided by the World Food Prize Foundation for participating student delegates and their teacher mentors as well as accommodations on Wednesday night.
+However, both student and teacher participants must organize and fund their own transportation to and from the event in Iowa.
 As such, the student and teacher mentor are responsible for transportation, lodging, meal and other associated costs of participation accrued outside of the actual event.

 For more information on how to participate in the Global Youth Institute, contact the World Food Prize Director of Global Education Programs Lisa Fleming at email@example.com or at (515) 245-3795.